 - Spanish: the 101 course is offered in fall, winter, and spring

-- If you are interested in Pre-Med/a Health Science career, potentially majoring in Biology, Chemistry, Computer Science, Engineering, Mathematics, or Physics, or having an Environmental Studies concentration: make sure to read the science-specific guidelines and advice.
+- If you are interested in Pre-Med/Pre-Vet/a health career, potentially majoring in Biology, Chemistry or Biochemistry, Computer Science, 3/2 Engineering, Mathematics, or Physics, or having an Environmental Studies concentration, you should try to start taking these courses in fall term.
+Make sure to also read these science-specific guidelines and advice.

 Business and Economics students

 - If you are interested in a potential business or economics major or in taking advanced courses in these departments, Calculus (MATH-112) is required for the major and is a pre-requisite for some courses.
 Make sure to take the Math placement exam because you won’t be able to sign-up for Calculus without a placement exam score!

 - If you took AP or IB exams, you will be granted one unit of credit for each subject area in which you earned a score of 4 or 5 on the AP Exam or a score of 5 or higher on the Higher Level IB Exam.
 Official scores must be sent directly to the College.
 The AP Board should send these scores to us by the end of July.